Izenda7Series/docs/ui/doc_grand_total_sub_total.rst

      - Return the maximun value of the field that set grand total across the entire table.
    * - Minimun
      - Return the minimum value of the field that set grand total across the entire table.
+   * - Sum
+     - Return the sum of all values within the field that set grand total across the entire table.
+   * - Count Distinct
+     - Return the sum unique number of all values within the field that set grand total across the entire table.